abobich675/Ribbit-Royale/README.md

 - To run the game using the latest version of the repository, regardless of the last released build you must create your own build file, following the instructons above.

 ## Who Worked on What:
-- Baron Baker: "Snake Chase" minigame and background art
+- Baron Baker: "Snake Chase" minigame lead developer and background/sprite art
 - Chase Bennett: Lead of sound design
 - Adam Bobich: "Lickity Split" and "Swamp Spotting" minigames lead developer
 - Aidan Caughey: Lead of art design, options menu and lead of testing and problem detection